The Challenge of Transitioning to Faster Trade Settlements

 In Canada and Mexico, the implementation of T+1 changes has been successful, with some isolated delays that were promptly addressed.
 The move towards faster settlement mechanisms has been welcomed by industry experts, highlighting the importance of keeping pace with the demands of a rapidly evolving financial landscape.

-The transition to faster trade settlements presents both and challenges for market participants.
+The transition to faster trade settlements presents both opportunities and challenges for market participants.
 While there have been processing bumps and delays along the way, the overall outlook remains positive.
 By addressing issues promptly and working towards increased efficiency, the industry can navigate the transition towards faster settlements successfully.